MaxPleaner/intercom/README.md

 In summary ...
 - There is a page which says my "proudest accomplishment"
-- There is a page which implements a distance-filter on customer records.
+- There is a page which implements a distance-filter on customer records (sorting customers by proximity to a central location).
 It displays this filter using Google Maps.
 - There is a page which imports events into Google Calendar (using oAuth2) and displays the user's upcoming events.

 Here's an outline of the files: